pocesar/grunt-typescript-project/README.md

 There are no default options, so the minimum required setting is to set [`options.tsconfig` to true (to use your existing tsconfig.json file](#tsconfig.json)

+By default globally installed `tsc` will be used.
+If you want to change that - specify path to custom compiler in `customCompiler` option.

 Note: Passing a "files" options will **MERGE** the ones specified in `files`.
 This is mainly useful to include typings for all your compile targets.
 But don't include non typings!